Welcome

 What I do

 People come to see me for many different reasons.
-These can include:
+These include:

 I offer weekly psychotherapy sessions online or outdoors.
 Sessions last 50 minutes.

 Online sessions take place on Zoom, and I recommend that you find a comfortable, private place at home where you can talk.
-It’s fine to have the cameras off if you prefer.
+I also do sessions on the phone, if you prefer.

 Outdoor sessions can involve walking and talking, or finding somewhere to sit, or a mixture of both.
 Many people find it easier to talk when they are walking or sitting side by side, rather than face to face.
-Doing therapy outdoors isn’t always appropriate and doesn’t work for everyone, so I’ll discuss it with you before we go ahead.
+Doing therapy outdoors doesn’t work for everyone, so I’ll discuss it with you before we go ahead.

-I’ve been working as a psychotherapist for ten years.
-Quite early on, I did a training in wild therapy, because I wanted to get out of the consulting room and do therapy in a way that felt more connected to nature.
+I’ve been practising psychotherapy for ten years.
+Early on, I did a training in Wild Therapy, because I wanted to work in a way that felt more aligned with the rhythms of the earth, and more connected to the more-than-human world.

 More recently, I discovered that I’m neurodivergent (autistic and self-identified ADHD).
 This has enabled me to make sense of things that I never understood about myself and that traditional therapy approaches hadn’t managed to grasp.